The Best Free VPNs for PCs in 2026: Free VPN Access Without Data Caps

 Recap: Choosing The Best Free Windows VPN

-After extensive testing, we’ve identified three of the safest to use VPNs that offer free services or trials to Windows users.
+After extensive testing, we’ve identified five of the safest to use VPNs that offer free services or trials to Windows users.
 They perform well, they offer strong security and privacy, and they work seamlessly within the Windows ecosystem.

 If you don’t fancy any of those options, we offer one other alternative.
 Check out our list of the best VPNs that offer affordable prices.